Solaris (1972 film): Retrospective response

-The film also has a "Certified Fresh" rating of 92% on Rotten Tomatoes based on 64 reviews with an average rating of 8.5 out of 10, with the consensus reading: "Solaris is a haunting, meditative film that uses sci-fi to raise complex questions about humanity and existence."
-It also has a score of 90 out of 100 on Metacritic, based on 8 critics, indicating "universal acclaim".
-In 2018 the film ranked 57th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.

 Home media

 Solaris was released on LaserDisc in Japan in 1986.

-On May 24, 2011, The Criterion Collection released Solaris on Blu-ray Disc.
+On May 24, 2011, The Criterion Collection released it on Blu-ray Disc.
 The most noticeable difference from the previous 2002 Criterion DVD release was that the blue and white tinted monochrome scenes from the film were restored.

+Legacy

+In 2002, Steven Soderbergh adapted Solaris for American audiences, starring George Clooney.
+It received mixed to positive reviews from critics but underperformed at the box office.